Al-Zaytuna Mosque: Scholarship and the University

+The start of Ottoman rule in 1574 initially brought a decline in teaching, but this quickly recovered.
+The institution received greater attention and political patronage in the 18th century.
+By this time, however, the teaching of non-religious subjects had significantly declined.
 Administrative and curricular reforms to the institution were begun by Ahmad Bey in 1842.
 They continued in 1875 under Prime Minister Khayr al-Din al-Tunisi, who also expanded the al-Abdaliyah Library and opened it to the public.
 In 1896 new courses were introduced such as physics, political economy, and French, and in 1912 these reforms were extended to the university's other branches in Kairouan, Sousse, Tozeur, and Gafsa.
 Until the 20th century the students were mostly recruited from Tunisia's wealthiest families but afterwards its recruitment broadened.
 Under French colonial rule it turned into a bastion of Arab and Islamic culture resisting French influence.
 Some prominent members of the Algerian nationalist movement studied here, such as 'Abd al-Hamid ibn Badis, Tawfiq Madani, and Houari Boumédiène.

 After independence from France, reforms to the education system in 1958 and the creation of the University of Tunis in 1960 reduced the Zaytuna's importance.
 In 1964–1965 its status as an independent university was abolished by President Habib Bourguiba and it was relegated to being a theological college for the University of Tunis.
 For years afterward, under the rule of both Bourguiba and his successor Ben Ali, the Zaytuna educational institution was kept officially and physically distinct from the Zaytuna Mosque itself.
 In 2012, after the Tunisian revolution and in response to a court petition by a group of Tunisian citizens, the mosque's former educational offices were reopened and it was declared an independent educational institution once again.

 Architecture

+General layout

 The al-Zaytuna Mosque followed the design and architecture of previous mosques, particularly the Mosque of Uqba in Kairouan that was built in its current form a few decades earlier.
 The layout of the building and its interior is irregular, with many of its lines not quite parallel or perpendicular, but this is not perceptible to a visitor.
 The building consists primarily of a trapezoidal courtyard (sahn) and a hypostyle prayer hall.
 The main difference between this mosque and the Kairouan mosque is the position of the minaret, which in this case was added at a much later period.

 The mosque is closely integrated into the urban fabric and most of the building's exterior is concealed by other neighbouring structures.
-Only on the eastern side of the mosque is there an external façade, fronted by an arcaded loggia from 1637.
+Only on the eastern side of the mosque is an external façade, fronted by an arcaded loggia from 1637.
 The adjoining rooms and structures around the rest of the mosque's perimeter include shops, libraries, and maqsuras (areas reserved for specific individuals or groups during prayer).